leapcode/leap_web/INSTALL.md

 ### Gems ###

 We install most gems we depend upon through [bundler](http://gembundler.com).
-However the bundler gem needs to be installed and the '''bundle''' command needs to be available to the user used for deploy.
+However the bundler gem needs to be installed and the `bundle` command needs to be available to the user used for deploy.

 ### Bundler ###

-Run '''bundle install''' to install all the required gems.
+Run `bundle install` to install all the required gems.

 ## Setup ##